Robotics | Autonomous Systems |Artificial Intelligence | STEM Education | Fault Diagnosis

 Founded in December 2016, MSP Talks is an initiative of the Laboratory of Mechatronics and Signal Processing (MSP) at Instituto Federal Fluminense.
 The program aimed to foster the academic and professional development of our community through talks delivered by distinguished guest speakers in the fields of engineering, innovation, and technology.
 We believe that sharing experiences not only broadens the perspectives of our students and colleagues, but also serves as a source of inspiration for contributing to the development of a better society.

 P. Padrao, R. Menezes, and T. Souza.
-MSP Talks: Sharing Experiences and Inspiring People.
+MSP Talks: Sharing xperiences and Inspiring People.
 In Brazilian Congress of Automatica-CBA, 2019.

 Some MSP Talks guest speakers